joshdirkx/typescript-cdk-pipeline/README.md

 The first deployment of the pipeline is manual from your command line, every successive change will happen upon commit to the repository.

-To deploy your pipeline, run the follow command
+To deploy your pipeline, run the following command

 ```bash
 cdk deploy -c username=jdirkx \